mikependon/RepoDB.NET/pages/classes/basestatementbuilder.md

 This class has virtual methods pre-implemented with the defined logics.
 It is the author's choices to add this virtual methods on this base class.

-The reason to have these virtual methods are the commonality of most RDBMS data providers (ie: the SQL Server and [SQLite](https://www.nuget.org/packages/RepoDb.SqLite) almost have the same way of SQL generation).
+The reason to have these virtual methods are the commonality of most RDBMS data providers (i.e.: the SQL Server and [SQLite](https://www.nuget.org/packages/RepoDb.SqLite) almost have the same way of SQL generation).

 ###### Below are the list of virtual methods.